MoizHaider/Eatters---Food-Ordering-Web-Application/README.md

 ## Description

-This is a Food Ordering web application built with React.js and Firebase.
+This is a Front-end Food Ordering web application built with React.js and Firebase(Authentication).
 The application allows users to browse through a variety of food items and place orders seamlessly.

-## Ramaining Features
-* Pages Styling
-* Chat Functionality
-* Checkout Functionality
-* Storing Orders in Database
-* Admin Functionality

 ## Installation